Chymyst/chymyst-core/docs/chymyst07.md

 ```

-In order to make sure that the previous pair has actually began dancing, let us make `beginDancing()` a _blocking_ molecule.
+In order to make sure that the previous pair has actually began dancing, we can make `beginDancing()` a _blocking_ molecule.
 The next `mayBegin` will then be emitted only after `beginDancing` receives a reply, indicating that the dancing process has actually started.

 Finally, we must make sure that the auxiliary molecules are emitted only once and with correct values.